isc-projects/bind9/doc/notes/notes-9.19.16.rst

 - BIND now returns BADCOOKIE for out-of-date or otherwise bad but well-formed DNS server cookies. :gl:`#4194`

+- When a primary server for a zone responds to an SOA query, but the subsequent TCP connection required to transfer the zone is refused, that server is marked as temporarily unreachable.
+This now also happens if the TCP connection attempt times out, preventing too many zones from queuing up on an unreachable server and allowing the refresh process to move on to the next configured primary more quickly. :gl:`#4215`

 - The :any:`inline-signing` statement can now also be set inside :any:`dnssec-policy`.
 The built-in policies ``default`` and ``insecure`` enable the use of :any:`inline-signing`.
 If